Specification Definition and Meaning

 What are the Advantages of Specifications?

 The importance of specifications goes far beyond project management and supply chain management.
-Effective specification writing powers ideation, product development, quicker supply chain turnaround, quality management and ultimately, gives your customers what they want, faster.
+Effective specification writing powers ideation, product development, quicker supply chain turnaround, quality management, and ultimately – gives your customers what they want, faster.
 Imagine what you can do with data specifying every single item behind your product.
-Build off of current specifications to create new products, use current data to estimate costs of extending your product line or expanding production, and tie sales to specific features to see what works and what doesn’t.
+Build off of current specifications to create new products, use current data to estimate material costs, as well as pricing costs of extending your product line or expanding production, and tie sales to specific features to see what works and what doesn’t.

 However, reaching those goals starts with robust specification data management.
-Specifications require thoroughly documented, written statements mapping exactly what you want out of the production cycle.
+Specifications require thoroughly documented, written statements, often necessary for compliance with U.S. Department of Commerce regulations and other international agencies, mapping exactly what you want out of the production cycle.
 Companies today are struggling with having the data they need, but not having a way to manage and make that data actionable.

 How Most Specifications are Managed Today